Contact

 Email: info@pratt.org

 We welcome, encourage, and embrace people with disabilities and all abilities to enjoy and participate in Pratt's art programs.
-Our facilities have accessibility limitations, if you need a disability-related accommodation, please contact info@pratt.org or our front desk at 206.328.2200 and we will do our best to accommodate your request.
+Our facilities have accessibility limitations, if you need a disability-related accommodation, please contact info@pratt.org or our front desk at 206.328.2200 and we will do our best to try to accommodate your need.

 Send Us a Message